jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (ea) section 431P, to the extent that a person may be civilly liable for a contravention of the provision under section 431H (false or misleading statements and omissions):
   (eb) section 431Y (false or misleading statements and omissions):
   (f) section 445 (requirements for custodian):
-  (g) section 446 (certain client money or property service obligations under subpart 5B apply to DIMS licensees and custodians).
+  (g) section 446 (certain client money or property service obligations under subpart 5B apply to DIMS licensees and custodians):
+  (h) sections 446G, 446H, and 446I (duties to have effective fair conduct programme, to make information about it publicly available, and to comply with it):
+  (i) section 446K (financial institution’s duty to comply with incentives regulations):
+  (j) section 446L (intermediary’s duty to comply with incentives regulations):
+  (k) section 446V(3)﻿(b) (Lloyd’s managing agent’s duties relating to its fair conduct programme).
 (4) A contravention of any of the following may give rise to civil liability (see subpart 3 of Part 8), including a pecuniary penalty not exceeding $200,000 in the case of an individual or $600,000 in any other case:
   (a) section 411 (licensee must deliver reports to FMA):
   (b) section 412 (licensee must report certain matters):